fbpx

 spot_imgspot_img

-If you have ever phoned a tyre fitter to enquire about the cost of replacement tyres for your vehicle, you will know that there is a huge range of tyres available for virtually any car – from world-renowned premium brands at premium prices, to wide choice of mid-range tyres, to budget tyres from brands that you’ve probably never heard of.
+If you have bought replacement tyres for your vehicle, you’ll know that there’s a huge range of tyres available for virtually any car.
+From world-renowned premium brands at premium prices, to a wide choice of mid-range tyres, to budget tyres from brands that you’ve probably never heard of, the choice can be mind-boggling.

-For premium tyres think Goodyear, Michelin, Pirelli, Bridgestone et al. These are the tyres that, although black and round like their cheaper counterparts, will deflate your bank account faster than your last blowout.
+For premium tyres, think Bridgestone, Continental, Dunlop, Goodyear, Michelin, Pirelli and so on.
+These are the tyres that, although black and round like their cheaper counterparts, will deflate your bank account faster than your last blowout.

 But by purchasing a premium tyre, you are also paying for the huge sums invested in tyre technology, engineering and safety testing that goes into making these tyres both hard-wearing and safe.

-In product tests carried out by car magazine What Car?, premium brands consistently outperformed their cheaper rivals, offering improved wear, grip and fuel efficiency.
+In product tests, premium brands consistently outperform their cheaper rivals, offering improved wear, grip and fuel efficiency.
 If you tend to cover many miles each year or engage in a lot of high speed driving such as on motorways, then these tyres could be well worth shelling out a little extra for.

 Mid-range brands

-Sandwiched between the upper and lower echelons of the tyre market are the mid-range brands, which tend to sport familiar premium brand names or are often manufactured by these companies under a different name.
+Sandwiched between the upper and lower echelons of the tyre market are the mid-range brands, which tend to sport familiar premium brand names or are often manufactured by premium brands under a different name.
+As one example, Firestone tyres are made by Bridgestone.

 These tyres are often a good compromise for general use, offering more in the way of wear and fuel efficiency than the cheapest alternatives and benefiting from the same technology invested in the premium brands, but at a more reasonable price.